 Preventing Antibiotic Resistance these days…

 The other night our six year old came into our room in the middle of the night crying with ear pain.
 Not a little whimper, but a full-out cry, and I knew I had to get something going fast.
 I hadn't been asleep long enough to think clearly, but once I got my bearings, I got to work:

-- When two of our kids had red ears last December, I used Colloidal Silver drops in their ears, these days I use these garlic drops.
+When two of our kids had red ears last December, I used Colloidal Silver drops in their ears, or these days I use these garlic drops.
 I looked with my otoscope before and then a couple hours after using the drops.
 Both times and with both kids, the redness and pain disappeared!
 So this was the first thing I did.
 (Be sure to gently warm it.
 When you drop some on the back of your hand, you shouldn't feel it at all, that's how you know it's the right temp.)
 I had him lay down with the drops in there for about 15-20 minutes.
 (Here's more about the ways I use colloidal silver and the one way I *won't* use it anymore and this is the garlic oil we got — it's a medicinal herb.